RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/_index.md

 ### Configuring and Controlling the REDHAWK AdminService

 The `/etc/redhawk/adminserviced.conf` file provides the default configuration for the AdminService and the `rhadmin` client script; these values should be sufficient for most cases.
 By default, the AdminService uses a Unix socket for remote control, but it has an option for a TCP socket connection.
 The [AdminService Configuration File]({{< relref "manual/appendices/adminservice/configuration/adminservice.md" >}}) section describes the available configuration parameters for the AdminService.

- The AdminService is started and stopped as  Linux system service.
+The AdminService is started and stopped as a Linux system service.

 For more information about configuring and controlling the AdminService, refer to [AdminService Configuration File]({{< relref "manual/appendices/adminservice/configuration/adminservice.md" >}}).